6 Scaling

 .pivot(

-index="TRANSACTION_DT", columns="CMTE_PTY_AFFILIATION", values="TRANSACTION_AMT"
+index="TRANSACTION_DT", on="CMTE_PTY_AFFILIATION", values="TRANSACTION_AMT"

 )[1:, :]